• Skip to main content

 Although Ephesus is a place that draws attention with its Greco-Roman heritage, the places to see in the vicinity are not limited to the archaeological site.
 There are many things that can be seen in the town known as Selcuk today, both from the Roman and Christian periods.

-If you are interested in things to do around Ephesus, you can also read my article called Ephesus Travel Blog, which is a very detailed article on this subject.
-Also, if you’re wondering about accommodation options around Ephesus, you can take a look at my article on Where to Stay in Ephesus.
+If you are interested in things to do around Ephesus, you can read my related article from here, which offers useful tips on this subject.
+Also, if you’re wondering about accommodation options in the area, you can take a look at my other article from here.

 Written by Serhat Engul